 Heart Diseases and Disorders are among the most commonly known illnesses.
 Unless you live in a completely different world, you would already have an idea about the common risk factors for heart diseases.
 These risk aspects are obvious such as high blood pressure, obesity (overweight), smoking, diabetes, physical inactivity and high cholesterol levels.
 All of these factors play a major role in increasing the risk of heart diseases.
 But, now thanks to the new emerging risk factors, especially unhealthy lifestyle habits, you are harming your heart health.

-Heart Disease and Disorders are the leading causes of death around the globe and every year approximately 17.9 million people die from various heart diseases.
-In recent years, researchers have linked the unhealthy diet and lifestyle with an increased risk of developing various heart diseases.
-These issues are
+Heart Disease and Disorders are the leading causes of death worldwide and every year approximately 17.9 million people die from various heart diseases.
+Researchers have linked an unhealthy diet and lifestyle with an increased risk of developing various heart diseases.
+These issues are:

 - Pregnancy Difficulties

 - Sleeping disorders

 Surprisingly people are not fully aware of these emerging risk factors and are putting their lives in danger.
 However, once you have a good idea regarding your risk of having heart disease, you can easily devise smart strategies for yourself that can help you in reducing the higher risk.

 Before we dig deeper into this issue, you need to know that there is no particular age to take care of your heart.

 You are never too young and never too old to take your heart health seriously.

 By opting for smart lifestyle choices can not only help you in preventing various heart diseases but it’ll pay off for the rest of your life as well.